jjwall/jjwall.github.io/writings/blog/2025/a-perspective-on-the-big-bang.md

     />
 </p>

 > <b>Fig 2</b>.
-The same graph of our sine wave with the below legend's emojis applied.
+The same graph of our sine wave marked with the below legend's emojis.

 Let’s return to our wave and apply this legend: